Virendra Sharma

-Early life and background
+Early life and career

-Virendra Kumar Sharma was born on 5 April 1947 in Mandhali, Nawanshahr in the Punjab Province of British India (now Mandhali, Shaheed Bhagat Singh Nagar district, Punjab, India) into a Punjabi Hindu Brahmin family and received his education at the London School of Economics on a trade union scholarship.
+Virendra Sharma was born on 5 April 1947 in Mandhali, Nawanshahr in the Punjab Province of British India into a Punjabi Hindu Brahmin family.
+He went to university at the London School of Economics on a trade union scholarship.

-In addition to English, Sharma is fluent in his native Indian languages of Hindi and Punjabi.

-Sharma came to Hanwell, Ealing, West London from India in 1968 and became a bus conductor on the 207 route, later working as a day services manager for people with learning disabilities in Hillingdon.
+Sharma came to Hanwell, Ealing, London from India in 1968 and became a bus conductor on the 207 route, later working as a day services manager for people with learning disabilities in Hillingdon.
 He began his political career by joining the Liberal Party, then switched to Labour.
-He was Race Equalities Officer to the Labour Party nationally.
+Sharma was Race Equalities Officer to the Labour Party nationally.

 He was a councillor in the London Borough of Ealing from 1982 to 2010 and became Mayor.
-He was criticised for his low attendance and stood down as a councillor at the 2010 local elections.

 Parliamentary career

-Virendra Sharma was elected as MP in the Ealing Southall by-election, held on 19 July 2007.
-The by-election was called following the death of the sitting Labour MP, Piara Khabra, on 19 June 2007.
-Sharma held the seat at the 2010 General Election.
-As a new MP in 2008, Sharma signed a letter drafted by Keith Vaz on behalf of Shahrokh Mireskandari, for which Vaz was criticised for not declaring his relationship with the family.
+Sharma was elected to Parliament as MP for Ealing Southall at the 2007 Ealing Southall by-election with 41.5% of the vote and a majority of 5,070.

+In September 2008, Sharma signed a letter drafted by Keith Vaz on behalf of the disgraced lawyer Shahrokh Mireskandari, for which Vaz was criticised for not declaring his relationship with him.
 Sharma said that Vaz had not informed him of the relationship and that he would "be more questioning before I sign a letter in future".

-In November 2008, the Labour government gave Sharma the role of Parliamentary Private Secretary to the Minister of State at the Treasury and Home Office, Phil Woolas, who had responsibility for borders and immigration.
+In November 2008, Sharma was appointed as Parliamentary private secretary (PPS) to the Minister of State at the Treasury and Home Office, Phil Woolas.
 Sharma resigned from this post in January 2009 in opposition to the Labour government's proposal to build a third runway at Heathrow Airport.

-Sharma is a member of the parliamentary select committees on Health, Human Rights and International Development.
-He has made official overseas visits as an MP to Cyprus, Kenya, regions of India, Mauritius and South Korea.
-He is vice-chair of the All-Party Parliamentary Group for British-Hindus.
+At the 2010 general election, Sharma was re-elected as MP for Ealing Southall with an increased vote share of 51.5% and an increased majority of 9,291.
 He supported David Miliband in the 2010 Labour leadership election.

+Sharma was again re-elected at the 2015 general election with an increased vote share of 65% and an increased majority of 18,760.

 In 2016, in a reversal of his previous stance, Sharma announced that he now supported Heathrow expansion.

+At the snap 2017 general election, Sharma was again re-elected with an increased vote share of 70.3% and an increased majority of 22,090.

-In 2017, Sharma voted against the bill on triggering Article 50 in the House of Commons, expressing his concern over Brexit's potential effects on the economy.
+In July 2017, Sharma voted against the bill on triggering Article 50 in the House of Commons, expressing his concern over Brexit's potential effects on the economy.

-In 2019, Sharma lost a vote of no-confidence at his Constituency Labour Party: the reasons given by opponents were his low attendance at party meetings, slow response to constituents communications and unwillingness to campaign against toxic emissions from the redevelopment of the Old Gasworks site (Southall Waterside).
+In March 2019, Sharma lost a vote of no-confidence at his Constituency Labour Party: the reasons given by opponents were his low attendance at party meetings, slow response to constituents communications and unwillingness to campaign against toxic emissions from the redevelopment of the Old Gasworks site (Southall Waterside).
+Despite this, he was again re-elected at the 2019 general election, with a decreased vote share of 60.8% and a decreased majority of 16,084.

+Sharma is a member of Labour Friends of Israel.
+He is also vice-chair of the All-Party Parliamentary Group for British-Hindus.

+On 27 May 2024, Sharma announced his retirement at the 2024 general election.